Borderlands 3 Anniversary Celebration continues Tuesday with the Rare Spawn Hunt

 The second week of Borderlands 3's Anniversary Celebration event is nearly here, and it is going to be crawling with rare spawns.
 Gearbox and 2K Games have revealed that it's just about time for the Rare Spawn Hunt - as their name suggests, rare spawns typically only show up every now and then, you might go the whole game without seeing any.
 But from October 8 at 9 am PDT / noon EDT / 5 pm BST to October 15 at 8:59 am PDT / 11:59 pm EDT / 4:59 pm BST, wherever a rare spawn could appear, it will appear.
-Even better, they'll all have a higher chance to drop their unique legendary loot, so if you're after the Red Jabber Grenade Mod, now's the time to look.
+Even better, they'll all have a higher chance to drop their unique legendary loot.

 Here's a full list of each rare spawn and the loot they're more likely to drop, straight from the official site.